beachstrider/nextjs-keystonejs-auth0-stripe/README.md

 ### 4. **Create and copy the Auth0 credentials**

-Create a new [Google OAuth Client](https://console.developers.google.com/apis/credentials/oauthclient) and copy the credentials (Client ID and Client Secret) in your .env file.
+Create a new Auth0 client(https://auth0.com) and copy the credentials (Client ID and Client Secret) in your .env file.

 ### 5. **Start the frontend application**